James E. Fitzsimmons: Accolades

 In recognition of his accomplishments, in 1958 Fitzsimmons was inducted in the National Museum of Racing and Hall of Fame.

 The National Turf Writers Association created an award in his name called the "Mr. Fitz Award" to honor a member of the horse racing fraternity each year.

-Death
+Personal life and death

-Sunny Jim Fitzsimmons died in 1966 in Miami.
+Fitzsimmons suffered from arthritis, which caused his upper back to become severely bent, giving him a hunchbacked appearance.
+Fitzsimmons died in 1966 in Miami.
 He is buried in the Holy Cross Cemetery, Brooklyn.

 Selected wins

 Selected other major stakes race wins: